Chloe Sutton: Biography

-Sutton was born on Vandenberg Air Force Base (near Lompoc, California) in 1992, to David and Wendy Sutton; her parents would also welcome a son, Colin, a few years later.
+Sutton was born on Vandenberg Air Force Base (near Lompoc, California) in 1992, to David and Wendy Sutton; her parents also had a son, Colin, a few years later.
 Wendy was a pharmaceutical sales rep and model from Chicago.
 David, a U.S. Air Force officer, was in the Pentagon at the time of the September 11 attacks; he formerly played football for the U.S. Air Force Academy.
 Chloe's adored "little" brother Colin, who ultimately grew to 6'5" and 285 pounds, played football for the University of Colorado; he currently enjoys a career in finance.

 Sutton swam on the Sequoia Farms Stingrays summer swim team in Centreville, Virginia from 1998 to 2000.

 Bypassing her college eligibility, Chloe became a professional swimmer on December 22, 2009 during the annual Elite Pro-AM Meet held in Oklahoma City.
 In 2010, Sutton graduated from high school through the University of Nebraska Independent Study Program.
 In 2015 Chloe graduated with her bachelor's degree in Communications.

 On September 15, 2019, Chloe married Jacob Mackey in Sedalia, Colorado.
 They now live in Reno, Nevada.
 The couple welcomed their first child, son Andrew, in October 2020; Andrew is named after his maternal grandfather, David Andrew Sutton.